 The numerous descendants of John Walker can be roughly divided into three branches and twelve tribes.
-John fathered children from at least three women, Lydia Holmes, Elizabeth Walmsley, and Abigail J. Sanford.
+John fathered children from plural wives, Lydia Holmes, Elizabeth Walmsley, and Abigail J. Sanford.
 Twelve of those children lived long enough to have offspring; thus, our twelve tribes.

 What follows is a brief sketch of each of those children.
 If you have any information to contribute, please contact us.